Sparks, Nevada Therapists

 Room for Improvement

 Statewide, Nevada has historically struggled with providing appropriate mental health resources to its communities.
-In 2017, a study by Mental Health America placed Nevada dead last in a ranking of 51 states according to the prevalence of mental health issues as compared to the availability of services.
+In 2022, Mental Health America placed Nevada 40 in a ranking of 51 states according to the prevalence of mental health issues as compared to the availability of services.
 The research took into account 15 factors.
 Here are just a few of the data points reviewed.